-If you overstay past your authorized time, you will surely be caught by Honduras immigration authorities as you depart the country and will be fined before you are allowed to board your flight.
+If you overstay past your authorized time, you will surely be caught by Honduras immigration authorities as you depart the country.
+You will then need to pay a fine before you can board your flight out of the country.
 If this is the case, make sure you have the necessary cash to pay your fine, as you will miss your flight if you don’t!
 If you happen to loose your passport in Honduras, you will need to file a police report and notify immigration before you can get a passport replacement at your local embassy,

-The immigration office in La Ceiba is located at the Uniplaza mall, located behind Diunsa and across the street from the D’antony Hospital.
+The immigration office in La Ceiba is at the Uniplaza mall.
+This is behind Diunsa and across the street from the D’antony Hospital.
 This office is open Monday to Friday from 8:00 a.m. till 5:00 p.m.
 Note that this is also a passport office here, so there are usually long lines.
 Make sure you ask tell the people you are coming to the “extranjeria” office, there are usually very few people there, and all of them are foreigners!

 The Honduras immigration office in Utila Is located adjacent to the Municipal dock.
-The office is officially open Monday through Friday from 8:00 a.m till 5:00 p.m. with a lunch break, which may vary from day to day.
+The office is officially open Monday through Friday from 8:00 a.m till 5:00 p.m. with a lunch break.
+The break may vary from day to day.
 You can take care of all your immigration needs here.
-If you are arriving to Utila from abroad by sea, keep in mind that you will need to visit the immigration office here to get your entry stamp to Honduras and be legally in the country.
-The office may be open on weekends, so feel free to stop by and check if you arrive on a weekend!
-You can get your 30 day extension right here, on the island without a need to travel to San Pedro Sula.
+If you are arriving to Utila from abroad by sea, keep in mind that you will need to visit the immigration office here to get your entry stamp to Honduras.
+This way you will be legally in the country.
+The office may be open on weekends, so feel free to stop by and check on weekends!
+You can get your 30 day extension right here, on the island.
+This means you do not need to travel to La Ceiba or San Pedro Sula.